frc604/FRC-2011/README.md

 ### "Special" Features

- - **Dual-mode arm control**, with manual and single-button PID-controlled preset modes.
+ - **Dual-mode arm control**, with manual and single-button PID-controlled preset modes, and a button to hold in the current position.
  - **Gyro-based driving**, with one button to face the robot forward, one to face it in the opposite direction, and one to reset the position that is considered "forward".

 ### Not-So-Special Features